-The Impact of Healthy Harlem on Student Fitness Outcomes after Two and Three Years
+The Impact of Healthy Harlem on the Body Mass Index and Weight Status of Adolescents after Two and Three Years

-The Harlem Children's Zone (HCZ)\ is a nonprofit organization that provides a comprehensive set of free programs to address the social, health, and educational development of children in Central Harlem in New York City.
+The Harlem Children's Zone (HCZ)® is a nonprofit organization that provides a comprehensive set of free programs to address the social, health, and educational development of children in Central Harlem in New York City.
 HCZ recognizes that childhood obesity is a critical public health problem that can limit children's abilities to reach their full potential.
 In 2011, HCZ found that nearly half of students 12 and older who participated in HCZ programs were overweight or obese.
 As a result, HCZ sought out and received funding from The JPB Foundation to design and implement Healthy Harlem, a comprehensive program for promoting healthy lifestyles.
 The multifaceted program, implemented in HCZ's charter schools, after-school sites, and early childhood centers, has three main components: Prevention, Get Fit, and Medical Support.
 Students receive services based on their age group and health needs, as described in the box below.

-This issue brief focuses on fitness outcomes of overweight or obese middle and high school students who received both the Prevention and Get Fit components, after two and three years of Healthy Harlem participation.
+This issue brief focuses on body mass index (BMI)-based outcomes of overweight or obese middle and high school students who received both the Prevention and Get Fit components, after two and three years of Healthy Harlem participation.